Sustainable Marine Aquaculture Certificate (online)

 Current students and non-students may register for the non-credit bearing certificate by contacting the aquaculture program coordinator, Jennifer Bender (1.617.287.7440; firstname.lastname@example.org).

-Non-credit bearing online courses offered throughout the year can be found on the College of Advancing and Professional Studies Professional Development website.
+Non-credit bearing online courses offered throughout the year can be found on the Continuing and Professional Studies Professional Development website.

 Current UMass Boston students register for credit-bearing courses through the WISER system.